FLEXYFORCE™ SUBSCRIPTION TERMS AND CONDITIONS

 - General Terms

 We may immediately suspend your access to the Flexyforce Service if you breach this AUP or do not respond to us in a reasonable period after we have contacted you about a potential breach of this AUP.
 We may also suspend your access as we explain in our Terms of Service and, if you breach this AUP, we may terminate your subscription agreement for cause.
-You acknowledge we may disclose information regarding your use of any Flexyforce Service to satisfy any law, regulation, government request, court order, subpoena or other legal process.
+You acknowledge that we may disclose information regarding your use of any Flexyforce Service to satisfy any law, regulation, government request, court order, subpoena or other legal process.
 If we make this type of required disclosure we will notify you, unless we are required to keep the disclosure confidential.

 We are not obligated to, but may choose to, remove any prohibited materials and deny access to any person who violates this AUP.
 We further reserve all other rights.

 We may update and change any part or all of this AUP.
 If we update or change this AUP, the updated AUP will be posted on the Website.
-If you have a Flexyforce subscription, we will we will let you know through the Notification app in the Flexyforce portal used to access your Flexyforce subscription.
+If you have a Flexyforce subscription, we will let you know through the Notification app in the Flexyforce portal used to access your Flexyforce subscription.
 If you do not have a Flexyforce subscription, we will let you know by posting the revised copy on our Website.
 When we change this AUP, the “Last Modified” date above will be updated to reflect the date of the most recent version.
 We encourage you to review this AUP periodically.